PKPadisho/ekasimarketplace/README.md

 - HTML/CSS

 ## Status
-Cuurently live, hosted with infinity free
+Currently live, hosted with infinity free

 ## How to run it locally
 Run with XAMPP